 Here is the new twist to the above pyramid.
 Go up the pyramid until you fail with calisthenics.
-In fact, treat it like a warm-up as you will be doing corresponding weighted exercises on the way back down the pyramid with decreasing repetitions, but increase weight each set if you can.
+Treat it like a warmup, as you will do corresponding weighted exercises on the way down the pyramid, but increase the weight each set if you can.

-You can make this a full body day and add leg exercises or just focus on the upper body exercises and skip the leg exercises up and down the pyramid, maybe adding in another upper body or core exercise if you prefer:
+You can make this a full-body day and add leg exercises or just focus on the upper-body exercises and skip the leg exercises up and down the pyramid.
+Maybe add in another upper-body or core exercise if you prefer:

-We tend to warm-up with half of a PT pyramid and do a reverse pyramid with the weighted versions (DB or TRX).
+We tend to warm up with half of a PT pyramid and do a reverse pyramid with the weighted versions (dumbbells or TRX).

-It looks like this: Do a short cardio of your choice warm-up to get the blood flowing for 5-10 minutes.
-Another option is to add in a 400m run every set of this workout.
+It looks like this: Do a short cardio of your choice warmup to get the blood flowing for 5-10 minutes.
+Another option is to add in a 400-meter run every set of this workout.

 - Dips x 2 -- Some will resort to x 1 if needed.

-Depending on your abilities, you can multiply these exercises with 1, 2, 3 if you prefer.
-Remember: this first section of the workout is a warm-up of the muscles that will be involved in lifting on of the back-half of this workout.
+Depending on your abilities, you can multiply these exercises by one, two or three if you prefer.
+Remember: This first section of the workout is to warm up the muscles that will be involved in lifting on the back half of this workout.

 It is up to you when you stop.
 Often if you cannot complete a 1-10-1 pyramid, just go up the pyramid until you fail at something or maybe two exercises.
-Usually these are pull-ups and dips around 6-7.
+These usually are pull-ups and dips around 6-7.
 Then do the following:

-Each one of these exercises are done in a circuit fashion with the following reverse pyramid repetition for a total of five sets: 10, 8, 6, 4, 2 of all the exercises getting a little heavier each set:
+Each one of these exercises is done in a circuit fashion with the following reverse pyramid repetition for a total of five sets: 10, 8, 6, 4, 2, with all the exercises getting a little heavier each set:

 - Water break each round

 Break it down into a circuit so your first set is 10 reps of each of the exercises.
 Rest in plank pose for 1 minute and take a water break.
-Repeat that sequence of exercises and plank and water break for the following sets and do 8 reps each, then 6 reps each, 4 reps each, and 2 reps each.
-It is up to you and your abilities to make each set heavier or not.
+Repeat that sequence of exercises and plank and water break for the following sets and do eight reps each, then six, then four and finally two.
+It is up to you whether to make each set heavier.